 In this day and age, carrying around cash in your wallet or pocket makes little to no sense.
 Poor economic conditions make theft a very high possibility, and losing your wallet is an extremely cumbersome process.
 You will lose all your cash and, unlike with debit or credit cards, you will receive no support from your bank to get it back.
 The global demand for cash-free payments has exponentially grown with the Covid-19 pandemic with fears about virus transmission through cash.
+With this step, many people are opting into apps and digital cash methods so that they wouldn't need to have contact with anyone to purchase or pay for something.

 The good news is that technological advances have come so far that going completely cash-free is not that far-fetched an idea as it was just a few years ago.
 The likelihood of a cash-free future is made even higher by the high mobile penetration rates.